SatyaKomatineni/aspire/README.md

 A java based web declarative framework

 # Philosophy
-Declarative, Procedural, OOP: All first class citizens
+1. Declarative, Procedural, OOP: All first class citizens
+2. Programming should not be hard.
+Should enable right to work!

 # History
 Since 2005